 One is the map, and the other is the actual territory.
 And when you’re not aware of yourself except in a symbolic way, when you’re only aware of the map you’ve made of yourself, the "you" that consists of consciously reviewed words and symbols, the concept you have of who you are, you’re not really aware of yourself at all.

-You’re like person eating a menu instead of a meal.
+You’re like a person eating the menu instead of the meal.